Paroxysmisch/genome-assembly/dissertation/main.typ

 A_"end" &< B_"end") "(valid overlap)"
 $ <eq:valid_overlap>

 where $X_"strand"$, $X_"start"$, $X_"end"$ refer to the strand, starting, and ending positions in the actual genome for some read $X$.
 Edges not satisfying this first condition are marked with the label false.
 Note that since the reads are simulated, we know the true strand and positions along the genome they are sampled from.
-To find the edges also satisfying the second property, we follow the algorithm laid out in @alg:find-optimal-edges.
+To find the edges also satisfying the second property, we follow the algorithm laid out in @alg:find-optimal-edges (and used by prior neural genome assembly work @lovro).
 #let algorithm_1 = [#set text(size: 0.9em)
 #algorithm-figure("Find-Optimal-Assembly", {
   import algorithmic: *